carinotj19/CabKit3D/README.md

 - HDRI lighting streams lazily from Poly Haven (`studio_small_08_1k.hdr`), so it stays out of the main bundle
 - Drei `StatsGl` is only enabled in development (`import.meta.env.DEV`)
 - Controls auto-save to `localStorage`, and named presets persist between sessions; delete/reset from the Presets panel as needed
+- Handle bars/knobs render as procedural NURBS/lathe meshes with shared metallic materials for higher fidelity at low draw counts

 ## License